Notting Hill (film): Release

+Reception

 Critical reception

+Notting Hill received critical approval upon release.
 On Rotten Tomatoes the film holds an approval rating of 84% based on 105 reviews, with an average rating of 7.1/10.
 The website's critical consensus reads: "A rom-com with the right ingredients, Notting Hill proves there's nothing like a love story well told—especially when Hugh Grant and Julia Roberts are your leads."
 On Metacritic the film has a weighted average score of 68 out of 100 based on 34 critics, indicating "generally favourable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Varietys Derek Elley said that "It's slick, it's gawky, it's 10 minutes too long, and it's certainly not "Four Weddings and a Funeral Part 2" in either construction or overall tone", giving it an overall positive review.
 Cranky Critic called it "Bloody damned good", as well as saying that it was "A perfect date flick."
 Nitrate said that "Notting Hill is whimsical and light, fresh and quirky", with "endearing moments and memorable characters".
-In his review of the film's DVD John J. Puccio noted that "the movie is a fairy tale, and writer Richard Curtis knows how much the public loves a fairy tale", calling it "a sweet film".
+In his review of the film's DVD John J. Puccio writes, "The movie is a fairy tale, and writer Richard Curtis knows how much the public loves a fairy tale", calling it "a sweet film".
 Desson Howe of The Washington Post gave the film a very positive review, particularly praising Rhys Ifans' performance as Spike.
 James Sanford gave Notting Hill three and a half stars, saying that "Curtis' dialogue may be much snappier than his sometimes dawdling plot, but the first hour of Notting Hill is so beguiling and consistently funny it seems churlish to complain that the rest is merely good."
 Sue Pierman of the Milwaukee Journal Sentinel stated that "Notting Hill is clever, funny, romantic—and oh, yes, reminiscent of Four Weddings and a Funeral", but that the film "is so satisfying, it doesn't pay to nitpick."
 Roger Ebert praised the film, saying "The movie is bright, the dialogue has wit and intelligence, and Roberts and Grant are very easy to like."
 Kenneth Turan gave a good review, concluding that "the film's romantic core is impervious to problems".
 CNN reviewer Paul Clinton said that Notting Hill "stands alone as another funny and heartwarming story about love against all odds".